Going to the trade show: preparing a booth briefing

 1. General data

 This involves the following general information that is very relevant to start the briefing here.
-Think about:
+Consider:

 2. Objective and target group